Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

-- Successfully implemented a variety of systems on my own.
+- I successfully taught myself how to implement a variety of systems.
-- Learned a great deal about game programming and identified areas of strengths and areas in need of improvement.
+- I learned a great deal about game programming and identified areas of strengths and areas in need of improvement.

 ---